syncfusion-content/wpf-docs/wpf/Themes/Getting Started.md

 # Themes

-SfSkinManager control helps to apply built in themes to Syncfusion UI controls for WPF.
-And the built in themes and its available assemblies are.
+SfSkinManager control helps to apply the built in themes to the Syncfusion UI controls for WPF.
+Refer to the following built in themes and its available assemblies.

 <table>
 <tr>